lightfoot-labs/rsc-badge-programming/README.md

 ---

 ### IMPORTANT NOTES
-***I strongly recommend that you do not change the LED brightness unless you are using USB power.*** Read this section to learn about why you don't want too-bright LEDs on battery power.
+***I strongly recommend that you do not change the LED brightness unless you are using USB power.*** Read this section to learn about why you don't want too-bright LEDs if you are running on battery power.

 #### Current brightness levels:
 Currently, the LEDs are PWMed to about 1/3 of their full brightness, or a value of 80 out of 255.
 This is because at DEFCON, most people will be running their badges off of AAA batteries and we're trying to conserve power.
 And the badges will likely be in the dark, which means we don't need to try so hard to make them look bright.